Being rejected sucks. But rejecting someone can suck just as much.

 “You seem like a great guy but I’m just not interested in you like that.”

 “Thank you for the wonderful evening!
 I’m sorry but I don’t see us as compatible.
 Good luck with your future dates.”

 Will every man gracefully accept these rejections?
 No. But it’s the best shot you have of things ending well.

-So unless you’ve been dating this man for months or years, break the news over text.
+So unless you’ve been dating this man for over a month or two, break the news over text.
 It’s not mean, it’s smart.